DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Or add a new property to the existing model:

 1. create a migration:

 ~~~js
 rails generate migration add_sortorder_to_tasks sortorder:integer
 ~~~

-2. Open the generated migration and add a default value to the sortorder column:
+2. Open the generated migration and add a default value to the "sortorder" column:

 ~~~js
 class AddSortorderToTasks < ActiveRecord::Migration[5.1]
   def change